effrosyni-papanastasiou/GNNPapers/README.md

 - Dataset: .
 One is Digg, which contains information about stories displayed on the front page of Digg (digg.com) in June 2009 [25].
 The Digg dataset comprises 68K users connected by 823K edges.
 The dataset also contains Digg votes, each of which records users’ voting on a particular story and the voting time.
 The other dataset is Flickr, which contains a friendship graph and a list of favorite marking records of the photo sharing social network (www.flickr.com) [26].
 There are 162K users connected by 10M edges.
 The statistics of two datasets are stated in Table I. Each action contains the information of (user, item, time).
 We observe that the action data is very sparse.
 It is challenging to effectively learn social influence propagation parameters based on such sparse data.
 -
 - Method: In social influence embedding, the propagation relationship between two users is modeled by the similarity between their vectors.
 Note that influence propagation is directed Given a user, we need to identify the users who are probably influenced by the user, which is called as influence context of the user.
 However, given a social network and a diffusion episode, we cannot exactly know the influence context.
 In addition, the social influence would spread in the social network, i.e., a user may influence other persons through the intermediate users.
 Furthermore, it is very important to incorporate similarity of user interest in the influence model, although it is challenging to incorporate such additional infor- mation.
 We next present our approach to generate the influence context, including local influence context and global similarity context.
 We utilize a random walk with restart process to model a user’s influence spread in the influence propagation network.
 This approach has two benefits.
 First, it can simulate the influence spread sequences, and thus high-order influence can be considered.
 Second, it can produce more influence pairs by additionally considering high-order influence.
 Hence we can alleviate the challenge caused by the sparsity of diffusion data.
 Note that A. Goyal et al. [21] utilize a similar strategy to solve sparsity issue.
 They propose a credit distribution model to assign influence in propagation network.
 However, they only exploit first-order and second- order influence propagation.
 With random walk process, our method can capture higher-order propagation.dom walk process reflects the local influence neigh- borhood.
 Given an influence propagation network Gi and a user u, we generate the influence context set Ci u , which contains the users that are probably influenced by user u.
-We utilize a random walk with restart strategy to generate Ci
+We utilize a random walk with restart strategy to generate Ci u.
+Starting from user u, it randomly chooses one neighbor to visit.
-u.
-Starting
-from user u, it randomly chooses one neighbor to visit.
 Based on the currently visited user, it randomly samples one neighbor of this user to visit next.
 At each step, it has some probability to go back to user u (In our work, we set the restart ratio as 0.5 by following default setting of the work [13]).
-To limit the

-1. **A sequential neural information diffusion model with structure attention.**
+1. [IMPORTANT]  **A sequential neural information diffusion model with structure attention.**
 *Zhitao Wang, Chengyao Chen, and Wenjie Li.*
  CIKM 2018.[paper](https://dl.acm.org/doi/10.1145/3269206.3269275)

+ In this paper, we propose a novel sequential neural network with structure attention to model information diffusion.
+The proposed model explores both sequential nature of an information diffusion process and structural characteristics of user connection graph.
+The recurrent neural network framework is employed to model the sequential information.
+The attention mechanism is incorpo- rated to capture the structural dependency among users, which is defined as the diffusion context of a user.
+A gating mechanism is further developed to effectively integrate the sequential and structural information.
+The proposed model is evaluated on the diffusion prediction task.
+The performances on both synthetic and real datasets demonstrate its superiority over popular baselines and state-of-the-art sequence-based models.

-1. **Attention network for information diffusion prediction.**
+1. [IMPORTANT] **Attention network for information diffusion prediction.**
 *Zhitao Wang, Chengyao Chen, and Wenjie Li.*
  WWW 2018.
 [paper](https://dl.acm.org/citation.cfm?id=3186931)

+In this paper, we propose an attention network for diffusion pre- diction problem.
+The developed diffusion attention module can effectively explore the implicit user-to-user diffusion dependency among information cascade users.
+Besides, the user-to-cascade im- portance and the time-decay effect are captured and utilized by the model.
+The superiority of the proposed model over state-of-the-art methods is demonstrated by experiments on real diffusion data.

 1. **Learning sequential features for cascade outbreak prediction.**
 *Chengcheng Gou, Huawei Shen, Pan Du, Dayong Wu, Yue Liu, Xueqi Cheng.*